What's at stake as the Supreme Court hears Idaho case about abortion in emergencies

 Whatever the decision, it will put abortion squarely back in the national spotlight a few months before the November election.
 "It's a reminder on the political side of things, that Biden and Trump don't really control the terms of the debate on this very important issue," Zielger observes.
 "They're going to be things put on everybody's radar by other actors, including the Supreme Court."

-The justices will hear arguments in the case for one hour on Wednesday morning.
+The justices will hear arguments in the case on Wednesday morning.
 A decision is expected by late June or early July.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.